intensive-french-course

 Institut Linguistique Adenet (Linguistic Institute of Adenet) offers standard year-round French courses that allow students to take 20 classes per week.

-This program may be “intense,” but the staff believes it’s important to balance classroom learning with cultural activities around Montpellier.
-Interacting with a culture usually spurs on a learner’s passion for the French language.
+This program may be intense, but the staff believes it’s important to balance classroom learning with cultural activities around Montpellier.
 The wide range of cultural options for students is what makes Institut Linguistique Adenet unique.

 You can choose from local wine tastings, visits to historical spots in Montpellier, sporting events and excursions outside city limits.